jaranta/epshoe/core/character.md

 Given the right components, you can create jury-rigged devices from odd bits of scrap.

+*Hardware Cherry:* If your Hardware rating is 8 or more, you get 1 free rating point in the Investigative ability Engineering.

 ##### Health

 Health measures your ability to sustain injuries, resist infection,